core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 # Client picked proxies {#actualproxies}

+This section is purely informative, and serves to illustrate that the mechanisms introduced in this document do not hinder the continued use of existing proxies.

-When a resource is accessed through an "actual" proxy (i.e., a host between the client and the server, which itself may have a same-host proxy in addition to that), the proxy's choice of the upstream server is originally (i.e., without the mechanisms of this document) either configured (as in a "chain" of proxies) or determined by the request URI (where a proxy picks CoAP over TCP for a request aimed at a coap+tcp URI).
+When a resource is accessed through an "actual" proxy (i.e., a host between the client and the server, which itself may have a same-host proxy in addition to that), the proxy's choice of the upstream server is originally (i.e., without the mechanisms of this document) either configured (as in a "chain" of proxies) or determined by the request URI (where a proxy picks CoAP over TCP and resolves the given name for a request aimed at a coap+tcp URI).

 A proxy that has learned,
-by active solicitation of the information or by consulting links in its cache, that the requested URI is available through a (possibly same-host) proxy, or that has learned of advertised URI aliasings, may use that information in choosing the upstream transport, and to use responses obtained through one transport to satisfy requests on another.
+by active solicitation of the information or by consulting links in its cache, that the requested URI is available through a (possibly same-host) proxy, may use that information in choosing the upstream transport, to correct the URI associated with a cached response, and to use responses obtained through one transport to satisfy requests on another.

 For example, if a host at coap://h1.example.com has advertised `</res>,<coap+tcp://h1.example.com>;rel=has-proxy;anchor="/"`,